eleev/drawer-view/README.md

 let _ = DrawerView(blurStyle: .light, superView: view)
 ```

-By default the `DrawerView` will include a visual indicator called `LineArrow`. `LineArrow` is an indicator that decorates the view and helps a user with interation.
+By default the `DrawerView` will include a visual indicator called `LineArrow`. `LineArrow` is an indicator that decorates the view and helps a user with interaction.
 You can change the properties of the indicator by setting its `height`, `width` and `color`:
 ```swift
 let _ = DrawerView(lineArrow: (height: 8, width: 82, color: .black), superView: view)
 // Or you can set `nil` in order to turn the indicator off